I didn’t watch the debate (my vote is irrelevant here in Maskachusetts), but now it is time to look at the transcript…

 [1:21:48] Trump: … if you look at his plan, you know, you know who developed it?
 AOC+3.
 They know nothing about the climate.
 I mean, she’s got a good line of stuff, but she knows nothing about the climate.
 And they’re all hopping through hoops for AOC+3.
 Look, they’re real play costs $100 trillion.
 If we had the best year in the history of our country for 100 years, we would not even come close to a number like that. …

 Humanity is facing an existential threat?
 Why is Biden worried about Covid-19, which kills as many people as a few bad flu seasons even when a country mostly just gives the finger to the virus?
-Why not take the $trillions we’ve spend on Covid-19 and instead spend it on preventing Earth from turning into Venus?
+Why not take the $trillions we’re still spending on Covid-19 and instead spend it on preventing Earth from turning into Venus?

 Trump points out that fracking saves us from having to fight everyone in the Middle East: